 - 1. Make sure that formatters are not complaining (make format returns 0) - 2.
 Make sure that linters are not complaining (make lint returns 0) - 3.
 Update CHANGELOG.rst do not forget to update the unreleased link comparison - 4.
-Update version in pyproject.toml and docs/conf.py - 5.
+Update version in pyproject.toml, CHANGELOG.rst and docs/conf.py - 5.
+Generate stubs and open a PR for typeshed to update stubs - 6.
 Create a new Release on GitHub with a detailed release description based on the previous releases.